 Hopefully your key takeaway isn’t to invent a festival on your nearest island and start work on your beautiful pitch deck.
 We can learn three things from this example:

-1. Design = influence
+1. Good Design = influence

 You can develop a greater understanding of the power that visual communication plays in every presentation you do.
 To your boss, your team, your client or your supplier.
 Every presentation matters, both from a persuasion perspective, but also from an overarching brand perspective.
-Great presentation design can literally be the gap between your idea and the buy-in you need.
+Good design can literally be the gap between your idea and the buy-in you need.
 It frames your information in a way that weaves into your audiences’ psyche.
 Think Inception, but with PowerPoint.
 You need to put your presentation deep into your audiences memory and the best way you can do that is to tap into an emotional connection.

 2. You’re not just competing on merit in business (even if you think you are)